 Your application for a temporary restraining order (TRO) must convince the judge that you will suffer “irreparable injury” if the judge doesn’t stop the foreclosure immediately.
 Because you will lose your home if the foreclosure is allowed to proceed, most courts accept that a foreclosure causes irreparable injury.

 TROs are typically granted without a formal notice or hearing, which means the foreclosing party may have only a day or two of notice in which to prepare a response.
 If no response is filed, the judge may well grant the TRO, but require you to post a bond to protect the foreclosing party from economic harm in case you lose the case down the line.
 A bond can be costly, assuming you can get one at all.
 You might be able to get the bond requirement waived if your income is low enough.
 The court may grant a waiver if any of the following is true:

 The TRO will typically last until the date set for a hearing on whether the court should issue a preliminary injunction—which would stop the foreclosure pending a full trial on the matter.

 But if the judge decides these issues in your favor, then the judge will issue a preliminary injunction.
-The preliminary injunction may order the foreclosing party to take corrective action—for example, by issuing a new pay-off statement and giving you a chance to reinstate the mortgage.
+The preliminary injunction may order the foreclosing party to take corrective action—for example, by issuing a new payoff statement and giving you a chance to reinstate the mortgage.
 Or it may simply keep the TRO in effect.

-The burden is on you to prove that the foreclosing party didn’t comply with state laws or the terms of the deed of trust.
+The burden is on you to prove that the foreclosing party didn’t comply with state laws or the terms of the mortgage.
 You meet this burden with the documents you file—typically, declarations or affidavits from you and various witnesses that establish the facts you believe entitle you to stop the foreclosure.
 For example, if you contest the accuracy or legality of the fees the foreclosing party required you to pay to reinstate the mortgage, you would attach a sworn statement to your application for a TRO or preliminary injunction, setting out the facts as you know them.

 If the foreclosing party produces documents that contradict yours, then you will need to convince the judge at the preliminary injunction stage that you deserve to have the foreclosure put on hold until you can produce your full case at trial.
 Because most preliminary injunction hearings don’t involve live witnesses, your paperwork may have to carry the day.